iampopovich/GOGCrawler/README.md

 Enter the Product URL: Input the GOG product URL in the app.
 View Prices: See the product prices across various countries, with the option to normalize to USD.
-Copy and paste game's url from GOG. e.g. you can paste url https://www.gog.com/en/game/cyberpunk_2077 Or you can share url from mobile browser or whatever else app to GPriceScope
+Copy and paste game's url from GOG. e.g. you can paste url https://www.gog.com/en/game/cyberpunk_2077 Or you can share url from mobile browser or whatever else app to GOGCrawler

 ## Installation
 - Clone the repository: `git clone https://github.com/yourusername/price-comparator-app.git`